Gurshaan-Deol/Hangar/README.md

 ## AI Configuration

-Pick one provider and set the corresponding block in your `.env`.
+Pick one provider and set the relevant block in your `.env`.

 ### OpenAI